 The schedule for performance of services is part of the scope of work and is included in the contract.
-The Notice to
+The Notice to Proceed is effective upon receipt, or on such other date as

 B-1: Labeling of Auxiliary

 Materials: During the course of a project, the A/E often submits auxiliary material, such as sketches, overlays, catalog cuts, details, addenda, etc., for the client's information and/or approval Since the University handles many projects simultaneously. it is vital that materials be adequately submitted and uniquely identified.
 Each auxiliary item submitted must have the following minimum identification on the right hand quadrant: